Oregon Alternative Teacher Certification

 Types of Alternative Teaching Licenses in Oregon

-Restricted Transitional License
+Restricted CTE License

 Testing Requirements for Oregon Alternative Certification

-Alternative route teacher licensure in Oregon requires candidates to pass the same basic exams as traditional route teachers.
+Alternative route teacher licensure in Oregon requires most candidates to pass the same basic exams as traditional route teachers.
 However, candidates with a master’s or doctoral degree may receive waivers for all or part of the exam requirements.
 In addition, candidates who apply for transitional licensure may teach in a classroom setting for a limited time while pursuing full certification.
 The exams typically required of applicants are: